119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 While license plate renewal in Ontario is now easier — especially with no fees for most vehicles — it remains an essential responsibility.
 Always double-check your expiry date, confirm if your plate qualifies for auto-renewal, and renew early to avoid unnecessary penalties.

-If you’re scrapping your car, Greenway Auto Recycling can assist with plate removal and guide you through your next steps.
+If you’re planning to scrap your car in Ontario, Greenway Auto Recycling can help with plate removal and guide you through the next steps.
 Call us at (416) 783-9026 – we’re here to help from pickup to paperwork.